z3ntu/lucaweiss.eu_source/content/post/2024-03-04-The-little-NAS.md

 Immich has no problems even when uploading a bunch of photos and when it's doing its machine learning tasks on them.

-The fan from the case is not really noticable, the only thing that's bothering me a bit is that the hardware drives make some noise when the drive head is seeking (I think?) but it's not really solvable I think apart from buying pricey SSDs.
+The fan from the case is not really noticeable, the only thing that's bothering me a bit is that the hardware drives make some noise when the drive head is seeking (I think?) but it's not really solvable I think apart from buying pricey SSDs.
 But it's very quickly drowned out by any other sounds - either by